-- X Child means less than/under the minimum hiring age written in law) - 1) Related child worker should be off duty immediately.
+% Child means less than/under the minimum hiring age written in law)

+1) Related child worker should be off duty immediately.

-And supervisor should report to management, legal manager and HQ ESG Department (E-mail: sustainability@lge.com)
+And supervisor should report to management, legal manager and Global Labor Management Team (cheolmin.oh@lge.com)

+- Required information to be shared with HQ

+1 Name

-- Required information to be shared with HQ - 1 Name - 2 Actual age (when joined, present) - 3 Working place and hazardous aspect (Chemicals, Excessive working hour) exposed to the worker - 4 Final academic background Mandatory education is finished or not - 5 Medical/Health test report (during hiring process or recent) - 6 Detailed sequence joining our facility (using fake ID or illegal use/steal of ID and etc.) - 2) Respecting and considering human right, reasonable and best solution available should be made, and share the situation with guardian and hand over the worker to them. - Solution Example 1) Health test and abnormal finding → Cure support Example 2) Subject to compulsory education → After finishing school, consider to get job application when he/she is over legal hiring age - 3) After all steps are carried out, record and all evidences should be kept for 3 years. - 4) Recruitment department should analyze the root cause for the sequence hiring child labor, corrective and preventive action plan should be established and executed.
+- 2 Actual age (when joined, present) - 3 Working place and hazardous aspect (Chemicals, Excessive working hour) exposed to the worker - 4 Final academic background Mandatory education is finished or not - (5) Medical/Health test report (during hiring process or recent) - 6 Detailed sequence joining our facility (using fake ID or illegal use/steal of ID and etc.) - 2) Respecting and considering human right, reasonable and best solution available should be made, and share the situation with guardian and hand over the worker to them.

+- Solution Example 1) Health test and abnormal finding $\rightarrow$ Cure support consider to get job application when he/she is over legal hiring age